trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 [^15]: Zoologischer Garten Berlin AG and Universal Music: Press release, 25/07, 17.04.2007.

-[^16]: Gabriel, Sigmar.
+[^16]: Sigmar Gabriel.
 “Kann Knut den Klimawandel bremsen?”
 In _Das große Knut-Album_, ed. by _B.Z. extra_, 49.
 Berlin: _B.Z._, 2007: 49.

 [^17]: “Knut und seine Freunde”, dir. by Michael G. Johnson, prod. by DOKfilm Fernsehproduktion GmbH, Norddeutscher Rundfunk, Rundfunk Berlin Brandenburg, 2008.

-[^18]: Flinterud, Guro.
+[^18]: Guro Flinterud.
 “A Polyphonic Polar Bear: Animal and Celebrity in Twenty-first Century Popular Culture”.
 Thesis.
 University of Oslo, Faculty of Humanities, 2012: 112.

 [^19]: “Als Marke ist Knut Millionen wert”. _Spiegel Online_, 31.03.2007, https://www.spiegel.de/panorama/gesellschaft/berliner-eisbaerenbaby-als-marke-ist-knut-millionen-wert-a-475021.html (03.01.2022).

 [^20]: “Knut begeistert Aktionäre”. _Spiegel Online_, 03.04.2021, https://www.spiegel.de/wirtschaft/berliner-zoo-knut-begeistert-aktionaere-a-475415.html (03.01.2022).

-[^21]: Flinterud, Guro.
+[^21]: Guro Flinterud.
 “A Polyphonic Polar Bear: Animal and Celebrity in Twenty-first Century Popular Culture”.
 Thesis.
 University of Oslo, Faculty of Humanities, 2012: 208-209.

 [^22]: The forum describes itself as follows: “knutitis.com is a meeting place for Knut fans from all over the world.
 The focus is, of course, on Knut the polar bear.
 But you can also come here to talk about other zoo animals and zoos.
 We are a group of animal enthusiasts from all over the world who met through Knut and who have since become friends.
 We are committed, enthusiastic, and maybe even a little crazy.” www.knutitis.com (03.01.2022).